 Kwame Mbalia (kwamembalia.com) is the New York Times bestselling author of Tristan Strong Punches a Hole in the Sky, for which he received a Coretta Scott King Author Honor award.
 The book was also named to best-of-the-year lists compiled by Publishers Weekly, the Chicago Public Library, and the New York Times.
-The second book in the trilogy is Tristan Strong Destroys the World.
-Kwame lives with his wife and children in Raleigh, North Carolina, where he is currently working on the third book about Tristan.
+The second book in the trilogy is Tristan Strong Destroys the World and Tristan Strong Keeps Punching is the third.
+Kwame lives with his wife and children near Raleigh, North Carolina, where he is currently working on several projects, including a new middle grade series.
 Follow him on Twitter @KSekouM.